RPG3D/UE4_LuaScript/README.md

     MyUIBPClass = Unreal.LuaLoadClass(GameInstance, "/Game/UI/DebugUI.DebugUI_C")
     then call create widget instance and add to viewport

-  Unreal.LuaGetUnrealCDO() is used for get Class Default Object instance, example:
+  Unreal.LuaGetUnrealCDO() is used for getting Class Default Object instance, example:

     KismetSystemLibrary = KismetSystemLibrary or Unreal.LuaGetUnrealCDO("KismetSystemLibrary")